-Includes service with predecessor public company, Entegris, Inc., a Minnesota corporation ("Entegris Minnesota"), in the case of Messrs.
+\ Includes service with predecessor public company, Entegris, Inc., a Minnesota corporation ("Entegris Minnesota"), in the case of Messrs.
 McDaniel, Olson and Sullivan and Mykrolis Corporation ("Mykrolis") in the case of Messrs.
-Argov, Bradley and Christman.
+Bradley and Christman.
+Entegris Minnesota and Mykrolis Corporation merged into the Company effective August 6, 2005 (the "Merger").

-Set forth below with respect to each director or nominee standing for election at the 2012 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has lead the Board of Directors to conclude that each nominee should serve as a director of the Company.
+Set forth below with respect to each director or nominee standing for election at the 2013 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has lead the Board of Directors to conclude that each nominee should serve as a director of the Company.